 The student will complete at least thirty (30) semester hours of graduate coursework credit.
 At ASU, graduate courses are defined as courses numbered 500 or greater, but up to 6 credit hours of 400 level classes may be included with the approval of the research advisor, the Associate Director for Graduate Initiatives and the Graduate College.
 Twenty (20) hours or more will consist of formal coursework other than research and thesis.
-This coursework should be designed to serve the individual needs of the student, with due attention to breadth and depth of development.
+This coursework should be designed to serve the individual needs of the student, with appropriate attention to breadth and depth of intellectual development.
 Seminars with the same topic will only count once toward formal coursework requirements.
 A cumulative average GPA of 3.0 or better must be maintained at all times in graduate coursework approved by the Graduate Oversight Committee or the student's Supervisory Committee, excluding research and thesis credits.
-The following courses are required of students seeking an MS degree in SESE:
+The following courses are required of all students seeking an MS degree in SESE:

 - SES 502 Exploring SESE Research During the first fall semester in residence for fall admits, all graduate students are required to take this one-hour seminar devoted to a series of talks by ASU faculty on their current research.
 Students starting in the spring semester will take this course in the first fall semester of their program. - SES 501 SESE Colloquium All graduate students are required to take at least one semester of the SESE colloquium. - SES 592 Research Most students will register for research hours during semesters in which they are actively engaged in research.
 There is no credit requirement for research hours.
 Students who are TA/RA's often use research hours to meet the minimum registration requirement for tuition remission and health insurance benefits.
-Students should consult with the faculty advisor on how many credit hours of research, if any, should be taken in a given semester. - SES 599 Thesis During their course of study, students must complete exactly six (6) thesis credit hours that involve the preparation of a written thesis on an original research topic.
+Students should consult with the faculty advisor on how many credit hours of research, if any, should be taken in a given semester.
+Students will receive Y/N or pass/fail grades for research. - SES 599 Thesis During their course of study, students must complete exactly six (6) thesis credit hours that involve the preparation of a written thesis on an original research topic.
 The thesis will be defended in a final oral examination.
+Final grades for SES 599 will be entered as Y/N (pass/fail) once a student has successfully defended their thesis.